YEAST: Yet Another Sequential Test: Discrete Monitoring

 \textbf{GST} The group sequential test with alpha spending as proposed in~\cite{GDe:83}.
 The test performs a significance check after the arrival of each batch of observations.
 To schedule a prespecified number of checks it therefore needs an estimate of the total number of observations that would be collected during the experiment time frame.
 In the evaluations, we consider three different scenarios: when the sample size is estimated precisely (right number of checks), when the sample size is underestimated (leading to more checks that planned), and when the sample size is overstimated (leading to making fewer checks than planned).
 The respective entries in the evaluation table are referred to as \emph{GST}, \emph{GSToversampled}, and \emph{GSTundersampled}, respectively.
 The actual sample size was 500 and the respective sample size estimates for the three scenarios were 500, 250, and 750.
 In the case of oversampling (i.\,e. the sample size is underestimated), we apply the correction to the bounds proposed in ~\cite[pp. 78--79]{WBr:16}.
 We consider quadratic and cubic alpha-spending, the latter having the ``phi3'' prefix in the name.

 We report the share of replications where the test detects an effect (i.\,e. the significance is detected in at least one of the interim checks).
 Table~\ref{tbl:appendixFPR} (``False Positive Rate'') reports this share for the case where no actual effect was present.
-All of the compared methods except CAA and oversampled versions of GST keep the false detection rate below the nominal level of 5\%.
+All of the compared methods except oversampled versions of GST keep the false detection rate below the nominal level of 5\%.
 Table~\ref{tbl:appendixPower} (``Power'') contains the share of replications with a detection for the case where the treatment effect was set to 0.2 standard deviations.
 The methods with an inflated false detection rate were excluded from the power comparisons.
-The GST method with cubic alpha-spending demonstrated the highest power, closely followed by SST (the method proposed in Section~\ref{sec:sst}), and GST with quadratic alpha-spending.
-We find it remarkable that our proposed method, despite supporting continouous monitoring, performed on par with the GST method in the discrete monitoring setting.
+The GST method with cubic alpha-spending demonstrated the highest power, closely followed by YEAST and GST with quadratic alpha-spending.
+We find it remarkable that our proposed method, despite supporting continuous monitoring, performed on par with the GST method in the discrete monitoring setting.